-Qualifying not-for-profit organizations such as universities, optics centers, science centers, primary and secondary schools, youth clubs, industry associations and international optical societies are eligible for project support.
-STEM activities should have an optics or photonics component.
+Qualifying not-for-profit organizations such as universities, optics centers, science centers, primary and secondary schools, youth clubs, industry associations, and international optical societies are eligible for outreach activity support; STEM activities should have an optics or photonics component.

 SPIE's outreach grants cannot be used for:

 - food and beverage costs exceeding 10% of the requested budget